mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-13-Centralized-Logging-and-Event-Forwarding-for-Identity-Events/README.md

 ---

-## Phase 7 — Configure Source Permissions and Restart WinRM
+### 17. Source Permissions Configured and WinRM Restarted

-The `Network Service` account was added to the local **Event Log Readers** group on the domain controllers.
+The `Network Service` account was added to the local Event Log Readers group on the domain controllers.

 Command used: